kvikrambhat/BlazorSignalRApp/BlazorSignalRApp/README.md

         //options.TransportMaxBufferSize = 131072;
     });
     ```
-- **Step 3** Define Hubs for data transfer, Hubs cab be a good way to organize diffrent data streams.
+- **Step 3** Define Hubs for data transfer, Hubs cab be a good way to organize different data streams.
 Methods exposed by the hub can be invoked from razor pages to transfer data back to the server.
     ```
      public class PlotHub : Hub
     {